yamify-org/Yamify-contents/Week 7/Content.md

 While certifications signal familiarity, they often fail to prove readiness.
 According to a 2023 survey by Zindi Africa, less than 5% of certified AI learners in Africa have an active GitHub repo with working AI code.

 Why?
 Because certifications measure knowledge, not experience.
+---

+### The Power of Open-Source Tools and Live Environments

+Contrast this with the open-source revolution in AI.

+Tools like:

+ - Jupyter Notebooks for interactive model development
+ - Hugging Face for pre-trained transformer models and datasets